-Yes, currently it is £35 per person, plus vat (total £42).
+Yes, currently it is £35 per person, plus vat (total £42) however this may change after May 2014.
 We require your full organisation details when you register - with a contact number.
-We cannot take more than two students from any one rescue - the course becomes unviable for us if the majority are paying the rescue rate.
+We cannot take more than two students from any one rescue for any one course - the course becomes unviable for us if the majority are paying the rescue rate.
 If you claim to be from a rescue and you are not, we will revoke your Implanter Code and inform Petlog of your new status.

 We need the name, address and telephone number of your rescue.
 We offer a discount for genuine rescues and this is offered in good faith - we make periodic checks and if we find people have been using the rescue price chips inappropriately, we will immediately refuse further supply, and at our discretion, will refuse further supply of chips on any basis.
 We take this extremely seriously because we subsidise rescues to help them raise funds for genuine purposes.

 We teach in agriculture / animal care colleges and they have students from 16 - 19 years -so the minimum age to attend our training course is 16 years of age.
 We know it depends on the maturity of the particular person but we have to draw a line somewhere - so it's at 16 years of age.